 What is Lace Bite?

 Lace bite is a sharp, stabbing pain that radiates from the shin to the ankle and the toes.
-Most athletes have experienced this condition at one point or another without knowing it.
+Most ice skaters, hockey players, and roller skaters have experienced this condition at one point or another without knowing it.

 Lace bite stems from ill-fitting footwear, like shoes, boots, or ice skates.
 It develops like a callus over time after repeated irritation caused by a shoe’s tongue or laces.
 Symptoms can include pain, redness, and swelling.